 Gorgeous and sunny Lisbon is renowned for its beautifully tiled buildings, sunny weather, incredible food, and not-to-forget the warm and extremely hospitable Portuguese locals who will always welcome you in with a smile.
 It is this charm and allure that has attracted so many visitors who all instantly fall in love with the city and its personality.
 But, if you’re short on time and only have one day in Lisbon, then this post is perfect for you.
 In this guide, I will cover everything you need to know to plan the perfect One Day Lisbon Itinerary and make the most of your short stay.

-One Day Lisbon Itinerary -For an Epic 24 Hours
+Lisbon Itinerary – For an Epic 24 Hours

 How to Get Around Lisbon